 AMT Instructor Requirements:

-Associate of Applied Science in Aviation Maintenance Technology or other vehicle service field AND a valid FAA Mechanic certificate with both Airframe and Powerplant Ratings*
+- Associate of Applied Science in Aviation Maintenance Technology or other related technical service field;† AND

 *Part time Instructors: An AMT Instructor presenting a certificate with a single rating will be limited to teaching only the subject material related to that rating.
 The above AMT Instructor education and experience requirements still apply appropriately to the single rating.

 The following list of AMT classes include embedded Related Instruction in Computation, Communications and Human Relations.